unsafe0x0/stage/README.md

 3. **Customize Background** - Choose gradients, solid colors, or upload your own
 4. **Add Text** - Add text overlays with full customization options
 5. **Apply Presets** - Use presets for instant professional styling
-6. **Save** - Save your design with a name and description
-7. **Export** - Export as PNG or JPG with your preferred quality and scale settings
+6. **Export** - Export as PNG or JPG with your preferred quality and scale settings

 ### Features Overview